cpml-au/AlpineGP/README.md

 pred_test = gpsr.predict(test_data)
 ```

 A complete example notebook can be found in the `examples` directory.
+Also check the
+`simple_sr.py` script for an introductory example (use it as a template/skeleton for
+defining your symbolic regression problem).

 ## Citing
 ```